 Purchase of Service

-If you are an active member of the Public Service Pension Plan, you can increase your future pension by purchasing service for periods when they were not made.
-There are two types of service that may be available for purchase:
+If you are an active member of the Public Service Pension Plan, you can purchase service for periods when you didn’t make contributions to increase your pension.
+There are two types of service available:

 - When you were on a leave of absence without pay